Set-Conditional Set Generation for Particle Physics: Models and Training

 \subsubsection{Input Set Encoding and Cardinality Prediction}

 This embedding is constructed through a fully connected Graph Neural Network, with one node per truth particle.
-The truth particle attributes $\{p_{trans.}, \eta, \phi\}$ are embedded using a multilayer-perceptron (MLP) and attached as node features.
-Once initialized, the graph undergoes multiple rounds of message passing to produce a final set of input feature vectors $\{f_i\}$.
-A graph-level permutation-invariant pooling operation provides an overall embedding $F(T)$ of the input truth event $T$.
+The truth particle attributes $\{p_{trans.},\, \eta,\, \phi\}$ are embedded using an MLP and attached as node features.
+Once initialized, the graph undergoes multiple rounds of message passing to produce a final set of input feature vectors $\{t_i'\}$.
+A graph-level permutation-invariant pooling operation provides an overall embedding $T_G$ of the input truth event $T$.
 Given the graph-level embedding of the truth event $T$, the categorical distribution of the output set cardinality is predicted using a simple MLP head.
-The embedding and cardinality prediction architecture is shown in the top half of Figure~\ref{fig:gnn_architecture}.
+The embedding and cardinality prediction architecture is shown in the upper part of Figure~\ref{fig:gnn_architecture}.